+【up2024 0425 23:03】

 The BRT model is a combination of the decision tree and the boosting algorithm.
 Utilizing the boosting algorithm, the decision tree iteratively adapts to randomly selected subsets of the training data set, thereby interactively improving predictive performance (Elith et al., 2008).
 In contrast to conventional regression methods, the BRT model demonstrates good learning capabilities.
 It can effectively address complex non-linear effects and exhibit robustness to missing values and outliers.
 Its predictive performance outperforms that of many traditional modeling methods.
 In addition, the model does not necessitate consideration of the interactions among independent variables.

+【up2024 0425 23:03】

 In this study, the BRT model was implemented using the "gbm" package in R. The data set was partitioned into training (75%) and testing (25%) subsets for model development.
-Initially, we analyzed the relative importances of individual influencing factors to RCI and CRCI.
-Subsequently, the marginal effects of the top 4 contributing factors were examined.

-Marginal effect reveals the influence of each independent variable on the dependent variable after accounting for the average effect of other variables.
+R2 and root mean square error (RMSE) were employed to validate the predictions generated by the BRT model.
+After the model validation, we analyzed the relative importances of individual influencing factors to RCI, RCD and CRCI.
+Subsequently, the marginal effects of the top 4 most influential factors were examined.
+The marginal effect reveals the influence of each independent variable on the dependent variable after accounting for the average effect of other variables.
 Positive marginal effect, denoted by the value larger than 0, indicates a positive effect.
-Additionally, R2 and root mean square error (RMSE) were employed to validate the predictions generated by the BRT model.

 Results